minibolt-guide/minibolt/index.md

 We aim to keep the core of this guide well maintained and up-to-date:

 1. [System](guide/system/index.md): prepare the hardware and set up the operating system
-1. [Bitcoin](guide/bitcoin/index.md): sync your own Bitcoin full node, Electrum server, and Blockchain Explorer
+1. [Bitcoin](guide/bitcoin/index.md): sync your own Bitcoin full node, Electrum server, Blockchain Explorer, and connect a desktop wallet to the Electrum server
-1. [Lightning](guide/lightning/index.md): run your own Lightning client with web-based node management
+1. [Lightning](guide/lightning/index.md): run your own Lightning client with web-based node management, connect a mobile app, and save safely your SCB backup

 The bonus section contains more specific guides that build on top of the main section.
 More fun, lots of knowledge, but with lesser maintenance guarantees.